microsoft/appcenter-sdk-react-native/ISSUE_TEMPLATE.md

   on the blue icon on the lower right of App Center portal (https://appcenter.ms).
   Our support team will get in touch to assist you.

-  Any issues related to SDK will require you to attach some technical information about your environment.
+  Any issues related to SDK, please provide App Center SDK version and technical information about your environment.
 So please run the following two commands and attach the output to your ticket:

   `react-native info`
   `pod --version`